Air Flow Issues with Exhaust and Intake Ports

 If I've connected the two contacts on the hose inlet, but the suction unit does does come on, what is the problem?
 I can turn the suction unit on manually from the main switch on the vacuum unit.

-Short the contacts at the unit that the wires are connected to.
-That should start the vacuum.
-If it does then your wires are broken somewhere in the home.
-If it doesn't then your transformer is not working.
+To get started, short the contacts at the unit where the wires are connected.
+If your unit activates, then there is a broken wire(s) somewhere in the home.
+If your unit does not activate, then your transformer is not functioning properly and should be replaced..

 Hello, This is Lisa I live in Des Moines Iowa area.
 In my kitchen I have a inlet in my island to sweep the dirt right into.
 It has stopped suction.
 The unit comes on but no suction.
 I took out the screws to tak out the plate but I can not get it out.
 I can not put a snake in.
 I can not seem to get in to see what is stuck.
 What do I do?
 Thank you